robots-make-art-too/Quiz_2-where-my-classy-children-at/README.md

 - root/Code/references/-| functions and content to use

 So, as you can imagine, `p5jsQ2/` will contain template `JavaScript` where you will add _some_ `p5js`, and `pydeQ2/` will contain template `python` where you will add _more than some_ `python`.

+Any `p5js` libraries are provided, and you _should_ already have any processing `python` mode libraries installed _from before_ (otherwise you should probably install them now).